newHeiko/WiFi-JMRI-Clock/README.md

-# wiFred
+# WiFi-JMRI-Clock
-wiThrottle-compatible hardware controller

-This repo contains the first steps for three different, but closely related projects:
+Wireless clock client to receive data from JMRI JSON server.

-1) Battery-powered WiFi interface for cheap analog wall clocks to get their time from a JMRI json server
+Battery-powered WiFi interface for cheap analog wall clocks to get their time from a JMRI json server - hardware in hardware/wfred_loconet_clock.*
-  - hardware in hardware/wfred_loconet_clock.* - same PCB as 3) below, only add the ESP12E, not the ATMega328P, not the loconet_interface...
-2) Battery-powered wiThrottle-compatible throttle
-  - hardware in hardware/wfred_rev2.*
-3) Battery-powered Fred-to-wiThrottle interface
-  - hardware in hardware/wfred_loconet_clock.* - same PCB as 1) above, don't add the clock connector

-All three are built around ESP12E/ESP12F WiFi modules, powered by 2xAA cells and supposed to fit a Strapubox 6090 housing (Fredi form factor, but includes a battery compartment) when the PCB is 0.8mm thick (or thinner).
+It is built around ESP12E/ESP12F WiFi modules, powered by 2xAA cells and supposed to fit a Strapubox 6090 housing (Fredi form factor, but includes a battery compartment).

+The contents of this repo has been generated from my wiFred-repo which was supposed to contain three different projects - but that turned out to be unworkable.

-The ESP source code consists of an Arduino sketch which contains the firmware for all three, configurable by a web interface (WIP).
+The ESP source code consists of an Arduino sketch, configurable by a web interface (WIP).

-Barely tested AVR source code available for wiThrottle-compatible throttle.

 In-Progress-Version of documentation available in documentation/ subfolder.

-Fred-to-wiThrottle interface sent to back burner, may never be done.

 I have ordered PCBs around Christmas 2017 and hope to have a proof of concept plus more/better organized docs by summer (2018).